Toggle Mobile Menu Visibility

 How to identify Ash Dieback

-It is a fungus which originated in Asia.
-It was introduction to Europe about 30 years ago and has devastated the European ash (Fraxinus excelsior) because our native ash species did not evolve with the fungus.
-This means it has no natural defence against it.
+ADB is caused by a fungus that originated in Asia.
+It was introduced to Europe about 30 years ago and has since devastated the ash population across the continent.
+Our native ash species* (Fraxinus excelsior) did not evolve with the fungus, which means it has no natural defence against the fungus.

 What does Ash Dieback Look Like?

-There are several symptoms but they are not all always be present
+There are several symptoms that may or may not be present

 • Lesions on the stems